port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

       "leadTime": {
         "title": "Lead Time",
         "type": "number",
-        "description": "The time in hours between a pull request being merged and its deployment."
+         "description": "The time in minutes between a pull request being merged and its deployment."
       }
     }
    },